iamharryliu/vigilant-broccoli/notes/software/general/folder-structure.md

 - Script should start from a main function.
 - Consider design for development vs production script (what APIs can the dev environment access?)
+- Logging for errors and performance(how long the script takes to run).

 ```
 - main